vivekmishrabharatvarsh/Lending-Club-Case-Study/README.md

 ## Acknowledgements
-- This project was inspired by the need to reduce credit losses in the lending industry.
+- This case study was developed as part of the Exploratory Data Analysis Module for the Post Graduate Diploma in Machine Learning and AI at IIIT, Bangalore.

 ## Contact

-Created by :

-Vivek Mishra [@vivekmishrabharatvarsh] - feel free to contact me!
+ 1. Vivek Mishra

-Chittaranjan Patra
+ 2. Chittaranjan Patra